πŸ“— Field Mask

 Custom regex

-Specify your own mask using regular expressions
+Define your own mask using a regular expression

 Regular expressions